ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 ## What you'll build

-Let's develop a service that accepts requests to make an appointment at a hospital, make a call to a particular hospital endpoint depending on the content provided.
+Let's develop a service that accepts requests to make an appointment at a hospital, makes a call to a particular hospital endpoint depending on the content provided.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with Ballerina Swan Lake extension.
 The resource will receive the user request, select the hospital endpoint based on the `hospital_id`, send to the hospital endpoint and retrieve the response with the correct reservation details.